Learning from the past in an irreversible investment problem: Introduction

 \section{Introduction}

 Consider a Bayesian decision-maker (investor) whose objective is to decide whether and when to make irreversible investments in a project.
-The decision-maker makes noisy observations of the project value and knows that after each investment, they will learn more about the project.
+The decision-maker makes noisy observations of the project value under incomplete information and knows that after each investment, they will learn more about the project.
+We call this notion \textbf{learning from the past} and it is the main point of interest in our study.

-The problem is constructed under an incomplete information premise, where the true project value $\mu$ is unknown.
-We assume that the project value has a Bernoulli prior distribution: the project value can take two possible values $\mu_0<0<\mu_1$, respectively representing ''bad'' and ''good'' projects.
-The decision-maker cannot observe the true project value $\mu$ directly, but can learn about it by observing a noisy process